item28

 #1 All integers are rational

-Based on the above definition, then ALL integers are rational numbers.
 Why?
-Well, think about it…you can re-write all integers as fractions if you put 1 as the denominator, right?
+Think about it…you can re-write all integers as fractions because you can use 1 as the divisor (denominator).

 #2 All terminating decimals are